Teacher Licensure: No teacher licensure is available.

 The Master of Science Degree in Kinesiology with a specialization in Exercise Physiology is offered as an adult evening program designed in accordance with the American College of Sports Medicine [ACSM] for certification as a Certified Clinical Exercise Specialists.
 The curriculum is designed to prepare individuals for careers as exercise specialists directing cardiac preventive and rehabilitative programs, personal training, strength and conditioning specialists, hospitals, corporate wellness, positions in health and exercise science programs, or further study in graduate programs or allied health programs in medicine or physical/occupational therapy.
 Students are able to begin in the fall, spring or summer and can complete all degree requirements in 12, 18 or 24 months.
 Students are able to complete either the non-thesis option or thesis option.

 All necessary accreditation standards mandated by the Committee on Accreditation for the Exercise Sciences (CoAES) were met by the Exercise Physiology program in the fall of 2013.
 The Exercise Physiology (Clinical Concentration) program was subsequently accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in the summer of 2014 and is one of only 6 programs nationally to have earned this accreditation and acclaim.
+A list of program outcomes can be found here.
 We are the only accredited program in the state of Illinois.

 The American College of Sports Medicine endorses the Exercise Physiology program as matching the goals of the Clinical Exercise Physiologists level of certification.